What Is Long-Term Care?

-Talk with your family and caregivers about what services you will need.
-Take time to consider what services are important to you before calling different nursing homes.
+Talk with your family member about what services theywill need.
+Take time to consider what services are important before calling different nursing homes.

 Think about these questions:

-- What daily activities do I need help with (bathing, dressing, toileting assistance, eating)?
+- What daily activities does your family memberneed help with (bathing, dressing, toileting assistance, eating)?

 Before scheduling a visit to the nursing homes you are interested in, ask about vacancies, admission requirements, level of care provided, and participation in government-funded health insurance options.

 How Can I Pay for Nursing Home Care?